A simple collection of useful and definitely opinionated material for those who are learning and teaching Irish traditional music.

 In order to help you locate published recordings of genuine players playing the tune you want to learn, I publish irishtune.info - Irish Traditional Music Tune Index on the Web.
 That site also contains a large discography and a list of the most-cited albums.
 Enjoy!

 Caveat (regarding Breathnach's phrase "by practice"): All of the above tips presume that you have already achieved a basic physical and mental facility with your instrument.
 To gain a basic facility, you will first need either a face-to-face teacher or to devote considerable time and concentration to fundamental skills.
 For example, teaching yourself to play scales cleanly, in tune, in even tempo, and from memory will take you a very long way.

 In my own experience teaching fiddle to adults, I find that the most common stumbling block for students is not their dexterity or their ear or their instrument, but simply how often — and well — they practice.
-Another site offers some general tips I agree with about how to practice music.
+I can recommend two different resources about how to practice music:

 If you face the necessity of learning by ear with fear and/or self-doubt, as many people do (and as I did, too, when I dove into playing Irish traditional music), here's a handy tip to overcome that fear: Make your own transcriptions!
 First, use all of the above tips to select and study a recording of the tune you want to learn, but add one extra step for yourself: Write down what you hear in that recording, using either standard music notation or abc code, as you prefer.

 Why does learning from your own transcription work, but not when you learn from someone else's transcription?
 The process of understanding what you're hearing enough to be able to write it down is the key.
 The hands-on task of making your transcription ends up being a much less daunting and even an enjoyable and fascinating task, too, compared to going directly from ear to fingers, for anyone still new to the latter skill.